 You don’t have to travel far for a new outdoor adventure, and thanks to this handy list of local favorites (and a few hidden gems), you won’t have to search far either!

-Piestewa Peak (also known as Squaw Peak) is another popular hiking spot, so expect company on the trails.
-And seriously, the 1.2-mile Summit Trail is quite the lung-buster.
+Piestewa Peak (also known as Squaw Peak) is a popular hiking spot, so expect company on the trails.
+The 1.2-mile Summit Trail is quite the lung-buster.
 Think you’ve reached the top?
 Think again!
-Once you’ve huffed and puffed your way up the 1200ft, catch your breath at one of the highest points in the Phoenix Mountains.
+Once you’ve huffed and puffed your way up 1200ft, catch your breath at one of the highest points in the Phoenix Mountains.

 This moderate hike provides a smooth trek with well-manicured trails and great views of saguaros, cholla cactus, and desert wildlife.
-Explore this 1.75-mile easy trail or tackle the four-mile round trip for a relaxing stroll.
-And while you may have to drive there–Pinnacle Peak Trail is centrally located in Scottsdale– it offers great night hikes for a romantic evening under the stars!
+Explore the 1.75-mile easy trail or tackle the four-mile round trip trek if you’re feeling more adventurous.
+And while you may have to drive there – Pinnacle Peak Trail is centrally located in Scottsdale – it offers great night hikes for a romantic evening under the stars!

 Just a short drive north of Phoenix lay the breath-taking trails of Sedona, AZ.
-You’ll want to spend an entire weekend exploring the red sandstone formations and exquisite mountain tops.
-Sedona is the “Day Hike Capital of America” with over 100 trails to choose from, with no one view the same!
-Chances are you’ll want to spend more than one day exploring, though.
+As the “Day Hike Capital of America,” Sedona offers over 100 trails to choose from, with no one view the same!
+You could easily spend an entire weekend exploring the seemingly endless red sandstone formations and exquisite mountain tops.
+Maybe bring a tent because chances are you’ll want to stay for more than just one day.

 For a more secluded outdoor experience, take on the Deem Hills Circumference Trail.
 This route is great for beginners and offers about six miles of excellent desert views.
-And if you conquer this trek, and are up for more of a challenge, try out the Ridgeline trail, which is must more difficult, but worth the muscle burn.
+If you conquer this trek and are up for more of a challenge, try out the Ridgeline trail, which is must more difficult, but worth the muscle burn.